 And gin? *Drumroll, please!* We’re delighted to say that the vast majority of gins are vegan!
 With any spirit, it’s the distillation part of the manufacturing process that makes the drink more likely to be classified as vegan.
 Distillation results in a clear spirit – think gin, vodka, white rum, etc. There’s no need for non-vegan products to come into play during that process, so almost all gins are free of animal products.
 Hurrah!

 Only 5% of the world’s gins are marked as non-vegan, according to Barnivore.
 Where a non-vegan product is used, that product is usually honey – for flavour.
 Very rarely, isinglass is used, but this is used as part of the filtration stage, and rarely used in gin-making.

 Sing Gin is vegan!
 Our grape alcohol is fermented and then distilled.
 The lack of filtration means no animal products are required or added.
 We rectify our gin with botanicals, such as flax, orange peel, the all-important juniper, and mint.
-If you’re looking for vegan-friendly gin gifts, we offer two vegan hampers, too: our Love Gin & Chocolates Box and our Mini Gin & Pamper Box.
+If you’re looking for vegan-friendly gin gifts, we offer a range of luxury vegan gin hampers.

 While it’s great to think that 95% of gins are vegan, you wouldn’t want to become complacent and find one in your glass that doesn’t meet with your ethics!
 Some examples of popular gin brands that are vegan are Beefeater, Bombay Sapphire, Hendrick’s and Gordon’s.